Congress of People's Deputies of Russia: Functions

 The Supreme Soviet was entrusted with the power to pass laws, ratify treaties, assign cabinet members (until 1991) and judges, declare amnesty, and approve presidential decrees.
-The laws passed by Supreme Soviet were to be signed by the Chairman of the Presidium with no right to veto until July 10, 1991.
+The laws passed by Supreme Soviet were to be signed by the Chairman of the parliament with no right to veto until July 10, 1991.
 Afterwards the president gained the right to a delaying veto, which could be bypassed by the Supreme Soviet through a simple majority vote.
 During its sessions the Supreme Soviet passed a total of 333 federal laws.

-Chairman of the Presidium of the Supreme Soviet
+Chairman of the Supreme Soviet

 The Chairman of the Supreme Soviet was elected by the Congress.
 He was the Head of State in Russian SFSR until the creation of the post of President of Russia on 10 July 1991.
 He signed treaties (without the right to veto), nominated candidates for the Head of Government, conducted diplomacy and signed international agreements.

-From 10 July, the Chairman of the Presidium was demoted to the head of the legislative branch of government, a parliamentary speaker.
+From 10 July, the Chairman was demoted to the head of the legislative branch of government, a parliamentary speaker.
 He was also the fourth in line of succession to the Presidency, after the Vice President and the President of the Council of Ministers.

-Chairmen of the Presidium of the Supreme Soviet of Russian SFSR:
+Chairmen of the Supreme Soviet of Russian SFSR: